MiaLearnsToCode/connect-four/README.md

 This strategy was effective as it allowed to easily debug which columns were being played on correctly or not.
 However, the code is quite long and it makes Squidward's move reliant on Spongebob's last one rather then looking at the whole game so far.

-So in the future I hope to refactor the defend and play functions so that the same function can be called on each column.
+So in the future I hope to refactor the defend functions so that the same function can be called from each column.
 I also hope to improve on the game and allow Squidward to defend even if there's two spongebob on one side and one on the other like so :

 ![readme-three](images/readme-three.png)